masaiful/masaity/src/posts/accessibility-notes-1.md

 Two common ones for me:

-- Building an intuition about the interfaces work
+- Building an intuition about how the interfaces work
 - Testing custom widgets and interactions, particularly whether a widget upholds its role / promise to the user.

-I personally do not recommend using a Screen Reader as a primary means of evaluating a website.
+I personally do not recommend using a Screen Reader yourself as a primary means of evaluating a website, especially if you do not use one regularly.
 It is usually better to get Screen Reader / Assistive Technology users to do that instead.
 I believe that to be a better use of your time, and brings up scenarios you might easily miss!

 ### How a Screen Reader User Accesses the Web